CQLyu/CQLyu.github.io/outreach.md

 **My outreach activities on astronomy span a wide range of audiences, including the school children from ages 6 to 18 and general public.
 I have been engaged in outreach in 9 cities in China.**

+- Volunteer and lecturer for the USTC Observatory’s public open day @Heifei, 2025
 - Part-time Teaching Astronomy in the Affiliated High School of PKU @Beijing, 2018, 2019, 2021, 2022, 2023, 2024
 - Invited Instructor on Astronoical Observation for Teenagers @Zhangye/Jiuqiuan/Jiayuguan/Alashan, Gansu/Inner Mongolia, 2023
 - Lectures on Astronomy in Bayan Nur No.1 High School @Bayan Nur, Inner Mongolia, 2023